Plan your visit

 Visitor Reception, shop, café and gardens all open at 10am, with the house opening at 11am.

-The outdoors - Whether it's a tranquil walk in the parkland or discovering the weird and wonderful vegetables in the kitchen garden, there's all kinds of nooks and crannies to explore at Knightshayes.
+Whether it's a tranquil walk in the parkland or discovering the weird and wonderful vegetables in the kitchen garden, there's all kinds of nooks and crannies to explore outdoors at Knightshayes.

 This gothic revival house designed by the eccentric WIlliam Burges and with additions by Crace, is a curious delight to see, from intricate wood carvings and elaborate ceiling designs to a minstrel's gallery and hidden staircases.